jackericson98/vorpy/README.md

 ## Description

-A comprehensive Voronoi cell network generator for 3D spheres designed with simulated molecular dynamics (md) analysis in mind.
-It takes in text files containing the locations of atoms in simulated molecules and creates individually partitioned atomic Voronoi cells for analysis.
-Atoms are partitioned by sampling points along the Voronoi surfaces of neigboring atoms.
-Using these partitions, the volumes and surface areas of bodies and interfaces of interest (residue, protein/DNA, etc.) can be more accurately analyzed and visualized.
+A comprehensive Voronoi cell network generator for 3D spheres designed for simulated molecular dynamics (md) analysis.
+Takes in text files containing the locations of atoms in simulated molecules and creates individually partitioned atomic Voronoi cells that can be used for visualization and analysis.
+The atoms are then partitioned by sampling points along the Voronoi surfaces of neigboring atoms.
+Using these partitions, data about atomic bodies and interfaces of interest (residue, protein/DNA, etc.) can be more accurately calculated.
+If specified, will output the network components in OFF data file format for visualization alongside the atoms.

-why

-When studying macro

-This allows chemistst to gather more accurate volume and area measurements.
-Visualitions of the range of influence of the Van der Waals radius can show the effect of
+Volume changes directly govern pressure-based technologies in microbiological sterilization and food processing.
+At the molecular level, the relative incompressibility of bulk water means that volume changes offer a sensitive window into the hydration and dynamic properties of macromolecular conformations in aqueous solution.
+In contrast, resolution of calorimetric observables such as entropy and heat capacity into hydration and dynamic components between solute and solvent remains theoretically challenging.3-7 Moreover, volumetric properties are directly amenable to modeling by molecular dynamics (MD) simulations.

-Jack Ericson
+Jack Ericson <br/>
-Chemistry Department
+Chemistry Department <br/>
 Georgia State University